baileyballangarry/osticket-prereqs/README.md

 <img src="https://i.imgur.com/YTIhX8J.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-Next, from the installation files download “HeidiSQL”.
-Once HeidiSQL is installed open the application, select “New”.
-On the right-hand side “User” should be auto filled with “Root”.
-Under “Password” enter the password that we created when setting up MySQL, in this case we used “Password1”.
-Select “Open”.
+Next, download "HeidiSQL" from the installation files.
+After installing HeidiSQL, open the application and choose "New."

+On the right-hand side, the "User" field should automatically be filled with "Root."
+Under "Password," enter the password that was created during the MySQL setup, in this case, we used "Password1."
+Then, click "Open."

-On the left hand side of HeidiSQL right click on “Unnamed” and select “Create new -> Database”.
-Name the database “osTicket”
+In HeidiSQL's left-hand panel, right-click on "Unnamed" and select "Create new -> Database."
+Name the database "osTicket."

 Return to the web page with the OsTicket installer open.
 Under “Database settings -> MySQL database” Type “osTicket”.
 Under “MySQL Username” type “Root”.
 Under “MySQL Password” type the password we created, being “Password1”.
 Finally select “Install now”.
 </p>